top of page

 Employee benefits

-• We are a uniquely talented, highly diverse and passionate team engaging with complex and stimulating projects.
+• Join a uniquely talented, diversely-skilled, collaborative and passionate team engaging with complex and stimulating projects.

-• You will have opportunities to develop your connections and skills through our large network and in-house training opportunities.
+• Opportunities to develop your connections and skills through our large network, in-house training opportunities and peer learning.

-• We offer flexible working, so you will be able to choose your working days and agree a split of remote and some in-person working with Directors.
+• Flexible working - you will be able to choose your working days and agree a split of remote and in-person working.

-• In addition to your regular annual leave allowance (28 days for full-time roles, pro rata), you will also receive bonus annual leave from 24th December to 1st January inclusive, every year.
+• In addition to your regular annual leave allowance (28 days for full-time roles), you will also receive bonus annual leave from 24th December to 1st January inclusive, every year.

 • If, for any reason, you are unable to take your full quota of annual leave in a year, you will be able to carry up to 3 days into the following year.

-• We offer a £26 monthly contribution for working-from-home support and phone bill coverage during working hours.
+• We offer a £26 monthly contribution for working-from-home support and we cover the cost of everyone's phone bill during working hours.

 About Opus